 You need to take care of yourself and your well-being, which can be incredibly hard if you are struggling or failing at work.
 Or if you are being degraded or bullied by your boss, a coworker, or a customer.

 At some point, staying at a job that negatively affects you is just not worth it.

 The good news is that you don’t have to face things alone.
 There are supports available to you.

 Lean on your partner, your friends and family.

-If you have an Employment Assistance Program or health benefits that cover counselling or therapy, take advantage of them.
+If you have an Employment Assistance Program (EAP) or health benefits that cover counseling or therapy, take advantage of them.
 Especially if you are at your breaking point and need or want more professional supports.